MagTek-PaulDeignan/MagTekDocs/docs/Developer Documentation/index1.md

 ## Programmer’s Manual (MASTER)

 Copyright © 2006 - 2025 MagTek, Inc.

 Printed in the United States of America

-information in this publication is subject to change without notice.
-MagTek cannot be held liable for any use of the contents of this document.
 Any changes or improvements made to this product will be included in the next publication release.
 If you have questions about specific features and functions or when they will become available, please contact your MagTek representative.

 MagTek®, MagnePrint®, and MagneSafe® are registered trademarks of MagTek, Inc.